Import music from your server

 venv/bin/funkwhale-manage import_files --help

-sudo docker compose run --rm api funkwhale-manage import_files --help
+docker compose run --rm api funkwhale-manage import_files --help

 Get demo music